Skip to main content

 When an AI agent generates code, Corridor can automatically evaluate the diff at the moment of creation, identify potential security issues, and guide the agent to remediate problems iteratively—all in the background without disrupting your flow.
 By default, hooks run in monitoring mode and won’t block code generation.
 To enable blocking behavior:

-2. Click Enable Stop Hooks (experimental)
+2. Search for Corridor: Enable Stop Hooks and select it

 3. Hooks will now prevent code with critical security issues from being applied